RahulShaw/LinuxAcademy-DL/README.md

 ### What's New

  - Now less verbose
- - Minor enchancements and fixes
+ - Minor enhancements and fixes

 ### To-Do
 Automate the process for obtaining cookies